faustbrian/throw/docs/exception-groups.md

----
-title: Exception Groups
-description: Handle multiple exceptions as a single unit, inspired by Python 3.11's exception groups.
-Perfect for validation scenarios where multiple errors can occur simultaneously.
----

 Handle multiple exceptions as a single unit, inspired by Python 3.11's exception groups.
 Perfect for validation scenarios where multiple errors can occur simultaneously.

 ## Overview